How Can Lumbar Stabilization Helps You Avoid Chronic, Daily Low Back Pain

 Something you may not have tried, however, is lumbar stabilization.
 This program is one that helps ground your spine and strengthen it, so you can live your day-to-day life without the threat of chronic pain and discomfort.

 While there are lumbar stabilization exercises you can do by yourself at home or at the gym, the smartest way to get introduced to this program is by visiting your chiropractor.
-The spinal experts at Posture Works in Denver, CO and San Francisco, CA are ready to help.
+The chiropractor experts at Posture Works in San Francisco, CA are ready to help.
 We tailor spine strengthening and stabilizing exercises and adjustments around each unique patient, to ensure you’re getting optimal results.

 Lumbar stabilization addresses the root causes of back pain